thotheod/thotheod.github.io/_posts/2023-10-17-appsvc-lza.markdown

 - [Application Automation and DevOps](https://github.com/Azure/appservice-landing-zone-accelerator/blob/main/docs/Design-Areas/automation-devops.md)

 ## Infrastructure as Code (IaC) options
-The Reference Implemention is supporting two options:
+The Reference Implementation is supporting two options:
 - [Bicep](https://github.com/Azure/appservice-landing-zone-accelerator/tree/main/scenarios/secure-baseline-multitenant/bicep)
 - [Terraform](https://github.com/Azure/appservice-landing-zone-accelerator/tree/main/scenarios/secure-baseline-multitenant/terraform)

-Both implementations follow best practices, as descibed in the [contributing](https://github.com/Azure/appservice-landing-zone-accelerator/blob/main/CONTRIBUTING.md) document.
+Both implementations follow best practices, as described in the [contributing](https://github.com/Azure/appservice-landing-zone-accelerator/blob/main/CONTRIBUTING.md) document.
 Special care has been given to:
 - Cloud Adoption Framework [Naming Convention](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) which is using in an easy way [Azure Resource Abbreviations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) and [Naming rules and restrictions](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules) for Azure resources, so that we avoid deployment failures and inconsistency in the naming of the resources
 - Modularized approach for improved readability of the code and for easier customization
-- Usage of well established builing blocks, such as the ones presented in [Common Azure Resource Modules Library](https://github.com/Azure/ResourceModules)
+- Usage of well established building blocks, such as the ones presented in [Common Azure Resource Modules Library](https://github.com/Azure/ResourceModules)

 ### 'Deploy To Azure' Button
 The quickest method to deploy the LZA is to click on the ["Deploy To Azure"](https://github.com/Azure/appservice-landing-zone-accelerator/blob/main/scenarios/secure-baseline-multitenant/README.md#quick-deployment-to-azure) button.